-The valve stems on your extended mobility tires have sensors that are part of the TPM.
+The valve stems on your extended mobility tires have sensors that are part of the Tire Pressure Monitor (TPM).
+See "Tire Pressure Monitor" in the Index.
 These sensors contain batteries which are designed to last for 10 years under normal driving conditions.
 See your dealer if you ever need to have a wheel replaced, or if the sensors ever need replacement.